decorde18/hsAppv2/What's Next.md

 ## //TODO FIXME !!!

-- can't reach newPlayer with incognito
+- make new Player form nicer
+- validate that no new player is already in system, likewise with parent
 - create Player Form
 - scheeduleTable - see the todos
 - apiPlayers - sort order not working